 These rewards rates are quite competitive and put this card squarely in the mix with flexible travel cards offered by some of the biggest U.S. issuers, including Chase and Capital One.

 There may be times when travel purchases only earn 2 points per $1.
 These include when the merchant code isn’t categorized for travel, when the merchant uses a mobile or wireless card reader, and when the purchase is made with an electronic wallet or through a third-party like PayPal.

 You can redeem your points by logging into your online account or by calling the toll-free redemption center number.
 There are a number of ways to use them, including for cash back or to book airfare and hotel stays.
 You can:

 - Purchase tickets for major airline carriers.
-For example, since points are worth a penny each, 50,000 points would get you $500 in airfare.
+For example, since points are worth a penny each, 50,000 points would equal $500 in airfare purchases.
 (Redemptions start at 100 points.)

 - Book stays at more than 325,000 hotels (must be booked through the card’s rewards service center.)

 - Redeem between 5,000 and 150,000 points for a cash deposit of $50 to $1,500, made directly into your Navy Federal savings account (minimum 1,000 points needed to redeem.)